User37som/libbitcoin/bx-fetch-stealth.md

 In bx version 2.1 and later this command requires a [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server), in contrast to version 2.0 which requires an [obelisk server](https://github.com/spesmilo/obelisk).

 The number of transactions matching a given prefix will increase over time.

-Changes to the stealth protocol are ongoing, and may invalidate the results below.
 ### Example 1
 connecting to an Obelisk server (unsupported)
 ```sh